debjyotisikdar/Block-Breaker-with-Color/README.md

 - **```Preferences.cs```** - Script containing driver class ```Preferences``` which extends ```MonoBehaviour```.
 Contains necessary methods for the Canvas elements.
 - **```SpecialHitBall.cs```** - Script containing driver class ```SpecialHitBall``` which extends ```MonoBehaviour```.
 Variation of the ```HitBall``` class but not a sub-class.
 Contains additional functionality to periodically update its sprite and color name string variable using a Coroutine method.

+### Directories
+###### The following is a list of all the directories located in the /Assets/ folder, along with a short description of their contents.